Central Massachusetts Regional Brain Bee

 UMass Medical School - Albert Sherman Center

-Congratulations to this year's winner - Vishwanath Rao from Acton-Boxborough High School!
+Congratulations to this year's winner - Colin Wood - from Grafton High School!

-More infomation and photos from the 2017 Central Massaschusetts Regional Brain Bee can be seen here.
+Additional photos from the 2018 Central Massachusetts Regional Brain Bee will be forthcoming.

 The Brain Bee is a nationwide program created by the Society for Neuroscience to bolster high school student interest in medical and laboratory neuroscience careers.
 It's like a spelling bee, but for neuroscience facts!
 Massachusetts high school students compete for the opportunity to represent our region in the U.S. National Brain Bee.
 If you are an adrenaline junky, you will love the final round of the Brain Bee.
 It's a fabulous and fun day for students, teachers, and families.

-The Central Massachusetts Brain Bee is open to high school students from Hampden, Hampshire, Worcester, and Franklin Counties, as well as students who attend schools in the western half of Middlesex County.
+The Central Massachusetts Brain Bee is open to high school students from Worcester, Berkshire, Franklin, Hampden, and Hampshire Counties, as well as students who attend schools in the western half of Middlesex County.
+There is no cost to participate and no limit to the number of students who may attend from any given school.
+Parents, friends, and colleagues are welcome to attend the afternoon keynote presentation and oral Brain Bee competition at UMass Medical School (after 2:30 pm).

 The competition will combine point scores for: